-- The conduct of third parties, such as corruption by officials, corporate misconduct, elite capture, donor influence, aid conditionality, etc. - Structural dysfunctions or conditions relating, for example, to decentralization, electoral processes, parliamentary procedures, political instability or environmental volatility, etc.
+- The conduct of third parties, such as corruption, business misconduct, elite capture, donor influence, aid conditionality, etc. - Structural dysfunctions or conditions relating, for example, to decentralization, electoral processes, parliamentary procedures, political instability, environmental and climate volatility, international trade, investment, finance, monetary and debt policies, etc.

 In relation to the conduct of third parties, for example, systemic corruption and elite capture might reduce the efficiency of institutions and result in inequitable outcomes most detrimental to the poorest.
-A leastdeveloped country that is severely debt-burdened might not be able to prioritize the allocation of its resources for economic and social rights fulfillment in light of repayments.
-Donor conditionalities on aid, trade and debt might reduce the maneuver room that a state has for its own decision-making on the right in question.
+A least-developed country that is severely debt-burdened might not be able to prioritize the allocation of its resources for economic and social rights fulfillment in light of repayments.
+The political and economic structures that dictate aid, trade, tax and debt policies might reduce the maneuver room that a state has for its own decision-making on the right in question.
 Competition to attract foreign investment may lead to weak regulatory frameworks that fail to effectively control harmful corporate activity.
 Human rights deprivations resulting from the actions of third parties may show a failure of the state to protect against rights violations.
-In some cases, they may show a failure by foreign states to meet their extraterritorial obligations (ETOs) to respect, protect and fulfill ESC rights beyond their borders, which in an era of increasing globalization, is all the more important to factor in through this analysis.
+In some cases, they may show a failure by other states to meet their extraterritorial obligations (ETOs) to respect, protect and fulfill ESC rights beyond their borders, which in an era of increasing globalization, is all the more important to factor in through this step.
 As noted before, the components of steps in the OPERA framework do not necessarily need to be followed in strict sequence.
-In some contexts, such constraints may be so central to the analysis that they merit a more central focus of the analysis.
+In some contexts, such constraints may be so central that they merit a more central focus of the analysis.

 The factors identified in this step should not be seen as necessarily exonerating the state, as evidence must be found as to whether the state is making adequate and committed efforts to address the identified constraints to the best of its ability.
 For example in the case of corruption, the state might criminalize these acts through anti-corruption measures and promote greater transparency.
-What this analysis shows is how the actions or omission of other actors impact on the state's capacity to implement the right in question and how effectively the state is responding to these in line with its duty to protect ESC rights.
+What this analysis shows is how the actions or omissions of other actors impact on the state's capacity to implement the right in question and how effectively the state is responding to these in line with its duty to protect ESC rights.